Sachin1273Sharma/Concepts/life-skills/learning-process.md

 The Feynman Technique is a straightforward method to learn something deeply by explaining it in your own simple words, helping you understand the topic better and identify where you might be missing information.

-## 2. In this video, what was the most interesting story or idea for you?
+## 2. In this video, what was the most interesting story or idea for you.

 **Most Interesting Story or Idea:**
 One of the standout ideas from Barbara Oakley’s TED talk is the power of breaking tasks into smaller, more manageable pieces.
 This makes learning less overwhelming and more doable.

-## 3. What are active and diffused modes of thinking?
+## 3. What are active and diffused modes of thinking.

 - **Active Mode:** This is when you’re fully engaged in solving problems and working on details.
 - **Diffused Mode:** This is a more relaxed and creative way of thinking that generates new ideas.